Failed Relationship

 We can see that in fact it is not God who breaks fellowship, but man.
 God, on the other hand comes looking for them in a non confrontational way.
 He could have appeared in front of them and confronted them with what they had done, but He discretely appears at a distance and lets them hear Him coming, calling to them as He comes.
 They are the ones who hide from Him and He gently gives them space to be all they are now being in the disempowering shame of self condemnation.

-Q. How much do you believe God knows and sees of all that happens?
+Q. How much of all that happens do you believe God knows and sees?

 He knows all that they have done and knew in advance that it would happen.